-The Company has agreements with certain equity-method investees (see Note 7) pursuant to which the Company has made or received related party transaction payments.
-The Company recorded payments to equity-method investees totaling \$317 million, \$171 million and \$28 million during the years ended December 31, 2017, 2016 and 2015, respectively.
-The Company recorded advertising revenues from transactions with equity-method investees totaling \$9 million and \$7 million during the years ended
+The Company and its parent companies have agreements with certain equity-method investees (see Note 7) pursuant to which the Company has made or received related party transaction payments.
+The Company and its parent companies recorded payments to equity-method investees totaling \$317 million, \$171 million and \$28 million during the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company recorded advertising revenues from transactions with equity-method investees totaling \$9 million and \$7 million during the years ended December 31, 2017 and 2016, respectively.
+There were no advertising revenues received in 2015.

-(dollars in millions, except share or per share data or where indicated)
+DECEMBER 31, 2017, 2016 AND 2015 (dollars in millions, except where indicated)